-We put on a series of races and other events across the year for club members and for competition against other clubs in the Portland, OR area.
+We put on a series of races and other events to promote healthy competition between club members and against other clubs in the region.

 A collection of races of different distances and terrains.
 You can compete in as many or as few as you like, so everyone can find a selection of events for their own running preferences and goals.